r57zone/DualShock4-emulator/README.md

-If necessary, you can swap bumpers and triggers, to do this change the "SwapTriggersShoulders" parameter to "1" in the "Config.ini" configuration file.
+If necessary, you can swap bumpers and triggers, to do this change the `SwapTriggersShoulders` parameter to `1` in the "Config.ini" configuration file.

 ## Keyboard and mouse
 Сan replace button bindings in the "Config.ini" configuration file.
 Button codes can be found [here](https://github.com/r57zone/Half-Life-Alyx-novr/blob/master/BINDINGS.md).